OpenDSA/OpenDSA/RST/en/Tutorials/mutationtesting.rst

 When you execute mutation testing, it will create two additional tabs next to your Console output UI.

-The first tab lists all the mutations.
+The first tab, "Mutation List", lists all the mutations.
 There are two groups of feedback.

 Group 1: Lines Not Tested

 Group 2: Lines Needing Better Testing

+.. odsafig:: Images/mutationlist.png
+   :align: center
+   :capalign: center
+   :figwidth: 90%
+   :scale: 50%
+   :alt: Mutation list

+   Mutation List Tab in The Eclipse Project

+To expand the feedback, click on the [+] button on the right top corner of the Mutation List tab.

 Lines Not Tested
 ~~~~~~~~~~~~~~~~